 What should I expect?

-Everyone attending the tour should be aware of the demanding nature of this hike and properly equipped for current conditions.
-During the hike, participants must walk and climb on irregular and broken sandstone, along narrow ledges above drop-offs, and in loose sand.
-There are gaps which must be jumped and narrow places that you must squeeze into and pull yourself up and through.
-In some of these places, you must hold yourself off the ground by pushing against the sandstone walls with your hands and feet.
+Everyone attending a Fiery Furnace hike should be aware of the challenging nature of the terrain and properly equipped for current conditions, including temperature extremes.
+During these physically demanding hikes, you will walk and climb on irregular and broken sandstone, along narrow ledges above drop-offs, and in loose sand.
+There are gaps you must jump across and narrow places that you must squeeze into and pull yourself up and through.
+In some places, you must hold yourself off the ground by pushing against the sandstone walls with your hands and feet.